 Communicate the ROI that Your Product Will Deliver

-If you are selling something, there is going to be some sort of cost for your prospect.
-In most cases, the prospect is going to get some sort of return on this investment, and focusing on this is very important in having a strong product pitch.
+If you are selling something, your prospect will incur some cost.
+In most cases, the prospect will get some return on this investment, and focusing on this is very important in having a strong product pitch.

-An optimum situation is that you are able to communicate some sort of financial return on investment.
-The prospect will pay $X for your product but that will deliver X% return on that investment.
+An optimum situation is when you can communicate some sort of financial return on investment.
+The prospect will pay $X for your product, but that will deliver an X% return on that investment.

 Explain How You Differ

-Your product likely differs in one way or another.
-If you are facing direct competition, you hopefully are better in one way or another.
+Your product likely differs in some way.
+If you are facing direct competition, you are hopefully better in some way.
 Focus on this in your product pitch.

-And if you do not have any direct competitors that you are competing against, your competition might be the status quo, and you likely differ in many ways from that option.
+If you do not have any direct competitors, your competition might be the status quo, and you likely differ in many ways from that option.

 Paint a Picture of a Future State